 The latest episode of The Falcon and the Winter Soldier included the biggest nod yet to the imminent introduction of mutants to the Marvel Cinematic Universe – although you might have missed it the first time around.

-The third instalment of the series saw the eponymous heroes form an uneasy alliance with villain Baron Zemo as they sought out information about a new super soldier serum allowing the Flag Smashers to cause havoc.
+The third episode of Falcon and the Winter Soldier saw the eponymous heroes form an uneasy alliance with villain Baron Zemo as they sought out information about a new super soldier serum allowing the Flag Smashers to cause havoc.

 Their journey took them to a never-before-seen location in the MCU: the fictional nation of Madripoor, notorious for being a hub for criminals and super villains.
 (It's kind of like Mos Eisley, but with better nightclubs.)